lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 #### LSP5ReceivedAssetsMap

 References received smart contract assets, like tokens (_e.g.: [LSP7 Digital Assets](./LSP-7-DigitalAsset)_) and NFTs (_e.g.: [LSP8 Identifiable Digital Assets](./LSP-8-IdentifiableDigitalAsset)_).
-This data key exists so that smart contracts can detect whether the address of an asset is present in the `LSP5ReceivedAssets[]` array without looping all over it on-chain, and identify where the asset address is located for easy access to change or remove this specific asset from the array.
-It also allows for the detection of the interfaceId supported by the asset.
+This data key exists so that smart contracts can detect whether the address of an asset is present in the `LSP5ReceivedAssets[]` array without looping all over it on-chain.
+Moreover, it helps to identify at which index in the `LSP5ReceivedAssets[]` the asset address is located for easy access and to change or remove this specific asset from the array.
+Finally, it also allows dectecting the interface supported by the asset.

 The data value MUST be constructed as follows: `bytes4(standardInterfaceId) + bytes8(indexNumber)`.
 Where:
 - `standardInterfaceId` = the [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) of the standard that the token or asset smart contract implements (if the ERC165 interface ID is unknown, `standardInterfaceId = 0xffffffff`).